nateyolles/publick-sling-blog/readme.md

 Publick is named after [Publick Occurrences Both Forreign and Domestick](https://en.wikipedia.org/wiki/Publick_Occurrences_Both_Forreign_and_Domestick), the first newspaper in the American colonies.

+View a custom implementation of Publick with custom styling and components at [https://github.com/nateyolles/publick-nateyolles](https://github.com/nateyolles/publick-nateyolles).

 ## Download and start Apache Sling

 This project requires Apache Sling 7.